-Water used for dust control will be obtained from a water supply well, ZW-1, located on site and installed by the Permittee in 2012.
+Water used for dust control will be obtained from a water supply well, ZW-1, located on site and installed by the Permittee in 2012 (State of Nevada Well Log #116004).
 Water for the assay laboratory and the showers will be trucked in using a 4,000-gallon water truck.
-A 4,000-gallon water tank will be used for the laboratory and a 12,000- gallon tank will be used for the on-site showers and bathroom facility.
-Both tanks will be filled using Lovelock municipal water.
-Bottled water will be used for drinking by the mine staff.
+A 4,000-gallon water tank will be used for the laboratory and a 12,000-gallon tank will be used for the on-site showers and bathroom facility.